Yesterday, I Almost Bought A Van…Almost. Here’s What I Learned From Not Buying A Van.

 “…you just need to get out there and get on the road and go; start connecting with people across the US where they’re at and start collaborating on stuff!”

 This came up because we were actually discussing my brick and mortar; the house that I’ve owned for about nine years.
 We were talking about how the many things that I have to do associated with that house, like chores, mow the lawn, upkeep, investing, and on and on, were sucking hours out of my days.
-I’ve been pondering for about six months now that I need to get away from it somehow, and monetize it to be cash flow positive and not time suck negative.
+Here’s a fun little rant on those things in case you want a good laugh.

 I thanked Spencer for catching up, and promised him that, for my own good and the good of this new chapter, I would spend some time that day going back over my options for the house and what my short term plan was.